Modern Slavery Act

 Takeaway

-Even if your business isn’t required to comply, these rules present an opportunity for all businesses to demonstrate their position on human rights and leadership in corporate responsibility, and help your clients and stakeholders verify the integrity of their supply chains.
-Navigating these requirements can be complex—but we’re here to help.
+Navigating these rules can be complex—but we’re here to help.
 Canadian businesses, government institutions, and importers should prepare now for these changes and bolster their processes to avoid disruption of shipments into Canada and significant repercussions for non-compliance.
+In addition, businesses could view these rules as an opportunity to demonstrate their position on human rights and safety among global labour forces.

 Contact your local advisor or reach out to us here.